How to buy the best LG TV

 Improved upscaling, adaptive sound and better HDR content are the hallmarks of the latest version of the processor.
 Filmmaker Mode filters down to these cheaper ranges, too, so you'll be able to watch films the way the cinematographers and directors intended by stripping away processing effects added by the TV.

-The CX range is 4K and will be available in 55, 65 and 77-inch screen sizes.
+The CX range is 4K and available in 55, 65 and 77-inch screen sizes.

 LG BX OLED